Explore this course:

 This module will equip you with an understanding of the principles and technicalities of business finance, investment analysis and decision making.
 It will provide you with a deeper understanding of the financial decisions faced by firms with particular reference to the time value of money, share prices and equity markets, management of foreign exchange exposure using financial derivatives, methods of internationalizing firms' capital structure, and associated theoretical and empirical issues.15 credits

 - International Money and Finance

 In this module, you will acquire an understanding of the relationship between domestic and international economic activity in an open economy.
 You will learn to relate the various motives underlying international financial flows to their effects on real economic variables.
 The module will introduce mainstream theories of the determination of equilibrium exchange rates, both in the short run and the long run.
 You will also explore the causes of international financial crises and consider policy responses.15 credits

 - Applied Microeconometrics

-The module will provide you with practical experience of applying standard micro-econometric techniques to large sample surveys, focusing upon interpretation of results from different estimation procedures.
-The syllabus will aim to include topics such as instrumental variables; discrete choice models and panel data methods.
+The module provides examples and experience of applying standard microeconometric techniques to large sample surveys, with practical guidance on how to estimate and interpret results from different models.
+The syllabus covers topics such as limited dependent variables, instrumental variables, panel data methods and decomposition methods.
 Throughout use will be made of the Stata econometric software.15 credits

 - Applied Macroeconometrics